excid3/noticed/docs/delivery_methods/email.md

 - `params` - _Optional_

-  Use a custom method to define the params sent to the mailer. `recipient` will be merged into the params.
+  Use a custom method to define the params sent to the mailer. `recipient` and `record` will be merged into the params.

 - `args` - _Optional_